 4. Do You Need to Buy (or Finance) a Car?

 After putting money toward living expenses, savings and retirement, new graduates need to budget for another essential: transportation.
 Again, you might not be able to afford your dream car right away.
 Moreover, a car may not be a necessity, especially if you live and work in a city with reliable public transportation.

 If you decide to buy a car, consider saving money with a used car.
-Another way to save money is to use Personal Money Store installment loans or to look for a car loan with the lowest possible interest rate by:
+Look for a car loan with the lowest possible interest rate by:

 If you finance a vehicle through the dealership (because it’s convenient) and later find a lower rate elsewhere, you can pay off the original loan with the lower rate loan.
 Just make sure the original loan doesn’t include any prepayment penalties.
-Some homeowners even use home equity loans to finance their vehicles, because the interest is generally tax deductible, and others go to the online market to find the right loan for them, since the loan market has been consistently popular among consumers in the UK, with a rise of lenders including Simple Payday offering a same day loan regardless of previous credit defaults.
+Some homeowners even use home equity loans to finance their vehicles, because the interest is generally tax deductible, and others go to the online market to find the right loan for them.

 5. What Types of Insurance Do You Need?